hchiam/please/README.md

     * ~~If math_result == True: keep reading, don't reset if_state, and then after "then" start math_string, print, etc.~~

-* Try enable remap 'numpy' to 'numb pie'.
+* ~~Try enable remap 'numpy' to 'numb pie'.~~

+* Try enable: "Please import spell with the first letters of Neptune unicorn moose panda Yoda as numb pie".

 * Try to make sure certain keyword checks are "isolated" from each other.